xhros/Home-Lab/ceph/dashboard.md

 apt install ceph-mgr-dashboard -y
 ```

-<h4>create a password file for the dashboard user.
-Run only once since it's being placed in the /etc/pve/ceph folder</h4>
+<h4>create a password file for the dashboard user</h4>
+You can place the password file wherever you like.
+It is best to place it in the etc/pve/ceph folder since those are replicated to all nodes.
+You only need to run this once.</h4>
 I use nano, but use whatever text editor you prefer and put your desired password in the dashboard-pw file.
 Normally you chmod 600 on the password file, but since we are placing it in the /etc/pve/ceph folder, Proxmox handles the permissions.

 ```bash